Granted, these sausages are never going to fall under the ‘health food’ category, but we all need a naughty-but-nice foodie treat every now and then.

 Within a few days, we had a super tasty, firm spicy sausage.

 So, for us, we like homemade, lots of flavour and a firm texture.
 Not so hard that it feels like you’re slicing through a brick.
 Just a little bit of give.

-Sucuk is eaten around the Balkans and Central Asia and in Central Asian countries, horse meat will sometimes be used.
+Sucuk is also eaten around the Middle East, Balkan areas of Eastern Europe and in Central Asian countries.
+In these Central Asian countries, horse meat will sometimes be used.

 Sucuk Recipes – What To Do With Your Spicy Bounty